Complete Test Suites for Automata in Monoidal Closed Categories: Conclusion and Future Work

 By \autoref{cor:W-comp}, $\W{0}{P}{W}$ is $4$-complete for $\aut{\specname}$.
 For instance, consider the implementation $\aut{\implname}_1$ that is the same as $\aut{\specname}$ except that the $c$-transition of $q_2$ goes to $q_2$.
 Then the test case $11c1$ (and only this) detects this fault.
 Similarly, the faulty implementation $\aut{\implname}_2$ that is the same as $\aut{\specname}$ except that the $e$-transition of $q_2$ goes to $q_1$ is rejected by the test case $11ec$ (and only this).

-\paragraph{Generalizing the W-method.} We wish to generalize the W-method to a more general categorical setting.
+\paragraph{Generalizing the W-method.} We wish to generalize the W-method to a categorical setting.
 The first hurdle towards achieving this goal is giving definitions of a state cover and of a characterization set.
 This is challenging because the nature of the two sets is fundamentally different: the state cover concerns \emph{reachability} of states, whereas the characterization set is about \emph{equivalence} of states.
-These two notions are \emph{dual} to each other~\cite{arbib1975adjoint}: the former is an algebraic notion, while the latter is a coalgebraic one.
-Thus, we need a framework in which we can use both an algebraic and a coalgebraic characterization of automata.
+These two notions are \emph{dual} to each other~\cite{arbib1975adjoint}: the former is described using free algebras, while the latter by cofree algebras.

-We observe that the setting of automata in monoidal closed categories (called \emph{machines} by Goguen~\cite{DBLP:journals/jcss/Goguen75} and \emph{sequential $\Sigma$-automata} by Adámek and Trnková~\cite{adamek1990automata} in the Cartesian monoidal case) provides the sweet spot we need.
-This setting defines an abstract notion of automaton which can be viewed both as an algebra and as a coalgebra for suitable endofunctors.
+We observe that the setting of automata in monoidal closed categories (called \emph{machines} by Goguen~\cite{DBLP:journals/jcss/Goguen75} and \emph{sequential $\Sigma$-automata} by Adámek and Trnková~\cite{adamek1990automata} in the Cartesian monoidal case) provides an adequate framework for our goals.
+This setting defines an abstract notion of automaton which can be viewed both as an algebra and as a coalgebra for suitable endofunctors, giving a straightforward way to define reachability and equivalence of states.
 It covers many kinds of automata, including DFAs, Moore machines, Mealy machines, linear weighted automata, and deterministic nominal automata.

 This setting is particularly nice since it allows us to work with concrete descriptions of the initial algebra and of the final coalgebra for the functors describing the algebraic and coalgebraic presentations of automata, respectively.
 Additionally, these descriptions are direct generalizations of the corresponding and well-known~\cite{jacobs1997tutorial,DBLP:journals/tcs/Rutten00} concepts in the case of DFAs: the initial algebra arises as the object of words, and the final coalgebra as the object of languages.
 Crucially, this provides a link between these two objects, making it more or less straightforward to define generalizations of a state cover and of a characterization set.